top of page

 Matthew Karram

-Matthew has been a member of the Treasure Coast Symphony since Spring 2015 and also performs as part of the Vero Beach Chamber Orchestra, St. John of the Cross Brass Ensemble, and the St. John of the Cross choir.
+Matthew joined the Treasure Coast Symphony in January of 2015.
+He performs as part of the St. John of the Cross Brass Ensemble and the St. John of the Cross choir.
 His original compositions are self published and have been performed by several groups in the Treasure Coast area.

-As a student at Michigan State, Matthew was a member of the MSU Concert and Symphony Bands, the MSU Men’s Glee Club, Spartan Chamber Chorus Ensemble, Novum Voce collegiate choir, and Tuba-Euphonium Ensemble.
+As a student at Michigan State, Matthew performed as part of the MSU Concert and Symphony Bands, the MSU Men’s Glee Club, Spartan Chamber Chorus Ensemble, Novum Voce collegiate choir, and Tuba-Euphonium Ensemble.
 He studied tuba with Phil Sinder and composition with Dr. Mark Sullivan.
 His conducting professors included Dr. Cormac Cannon and John Madden.

 “If music be the food of love, play on”